abocha/vocab-tool/README.md

 - `cards/draft_cards.jsonl` stores one JSON object per line with the schema described in `/docs/06-cards-data-model.md`.
 - The pack builders keep the same column headers and shapes defined in `/docs/03-csv-pack-spec.md`, and every CSV export is written with a UTF-8 BOM so Excel opens them without mangling characters.
 - The validator CLI summarises totals, drops, and heuristic warnings per file; it exits non-zero only when a file is unreadable or missing required headers.
+- Filtering heuristics strip named entities, unsafe phrases, and short acronyms by default.
+Tweak the lists under `filter-lists/` or toggle behaviour with `--sfw`, `--dropProperNouns`, `--acronymMinLen`, and related flags.

 When iterating on the corpus heuristics, avoid renaming columns—the Pack Inspector and the React app expect the stable schemas shipped in Phase 1.